COVID-19 symptoms may appear 2–14 days after exposure to the virus. People with one or more of the following symptoms may have COVID-19:

 All students must monitor their own health symptoms daily before leaving their dorm room or home and coming to campus.
 If you are sick, STAY HOME!
 COVID-19 symptoms can be very mild in healthy college students.
 Students will be expected to self-screen daily by asking themselves the following questions:

-- Do I have a cough?
+- Do I have a cough or runny nose?